IBM/monitoring_ui/README.md

 ![](doc/source/images/toolchain-pipeline.png)

 <!--update with service names from manifest.yml-->
 3. To see the app and services created and configured for this Code Pattern, use the IBM Cloud dashboard.
-The app is named `watson-banking-chatbot` with a unique suffix.
+The app is named `monitoring-ui` with a unique suffix.
 The following services are created and easily identified by the `wbc-` prefix:
-    * wbc-conversation-service
-    * wbc-discovery-service
-    * wbc-natural-language-understanding-service
-    * wbc-tone-analyzer-service
+    * Blockchain-2i
+    * Internet of Things Platform-j0

 ## Run locally
 > NOTE: These steps are only needed when running locally instead of using the ``Deploy to IBM Cloud`` button.